ericsong1911/WeirdOSProject/README.md

 # WeirdOSProject
+Discontinued: A new OS is in the works, with actual functionality this time around.

 Me tinkering around with low-level stuffs and trying to create my own operating system.

 No support for any users who try to use this!
 This is not intended to be used as an actual OS!
 It's just a place for me to learn the lower levels of the computing stack.